AakashGarg/SelectableTree/README.txt

 otherwise
 it will take "d:\\" as default directory

-the time taken to load is directoly proportional to no of files in the directory including nested directories.
+the time taken to load is directly proportional to no of files in the directory including nested directories.